JA-H/C1-Exercises/README.md

 A class to implement a family of Runga-Kutta methods is created to solve and analyse numerically some 1D initial value problems.

 ## Assignment 3
-We study a vector-valued IVP using the C++ library ODEINT.
+A vector-valued IVP is studied using the C++ library ODEINT.

 ## Assignment 4
 This assignment consisted of 3 separate problems: